Phantom-Harsh/Reddit_Discussion_Analyzer/README.md

 Welcome to the Discussion Analyzer—a cutting-edge Streamlit web application that harnesses the power of Hugging Face's BERTweet model to decode emotions embedded in Reddit conversations.
 This tech-savvy tool seamlessly integrates top news topics related to your chosen city, providing a captivating visualization of prevailing sentiments.

-**APPROACH**
-***Step 1*** : In the Tasks.ipynb file I have mentioned what I have done in the code, my approach was to fetch_top_topics of a city: This function takes three parameters: (country_code, api_key, and city_name).
-So for news source I used News API Key to get news online and current about that particular city.
+**Objective:**
+The goal of this project is to build a comprehensive system that gauges sentiments and discussions circulating around a specific political topic in a chosen city.
+The approach involves fetching top news topics, extracting keywords, gathering Reddit comments, and employing sentiment analysis.

+***Step 1: Fetching Top Topics for a City***
+In the initial step, I utilized the News API to gather real-time news about a specified city.
+The fetch_top_topics function takes parameters such as the country code, API key, and city name to retrieve the top news topics.
+This sets the foundation for understanding what is currently being discussed in the city.

-***Step 2*** : So first I created extract_keywords function to extract keywords from the news headline which we got from output of step 1 .Then I used fetch_reddit_comments function using PRAW library to fetch comments from Reddit which will return the reddit live comments.
-Here I used my reddit API Credentials.
+***Step 2: Extracting Keywords and Fetching Reddit Comments*** To delve deeper into discussions, I employed the extract_keywords function to pull out keywords from the news headlines obtained in Step 1.
+These keywords act as focal points for further analysis.
+Subsequently, I used the PRAW library to fetch comments from Reddit using the fetch_reddit_comments function.
+This step provides a real-time perspective from public forums.

-***Step 3*** : I used a pre-trained model to analyze the sentiment or emotion expressed in discussions gathered from Reddit.
-I created a function get_most_probable_emotion which finds in the dictionary with the highest 'score' (probability) of it and then Extracts the emotion label from that dictionary and returns it as the most probable emotion.
+***Step 3: Sentiment Analysis Using a Pre-trained Model*** Sentiment analysis is crucial in understanding the overall mood of discussions.
+I incorporated a pre-trained model to analyze the sentiment or emotion expressed in the Reddit comments.
+The get_most_probable_emotion function extracts the most probable emotion from the model's output, providing a nuanced perspective on the discussions.

-***Step 4*** :
+***Step 4: Building a Front-End with Streamlit***
+To make the insights accessible, I developed a user-friendly front-end using Streamlit.
+This web application allows users to input a city name, select relevant sources (News API and Reddit), and view the analyzed results.
+The application provides a structured display of top news topics, sentiment analysis, and key comments from Reddit discussions.

 **[Live Demo](https://reddit-discussion-analyzer.streamlit.app/)**